 Encouraged by a successful training program developed in 1988 at the Rookery Bay National Estuarine Research Reserve in Florida, in 1993 the National Oceanic and Atmospheric Administration adopted the Florida model as a blueprint for a new Coastal Training Program for the National Estuarine Research Reserve System.
 Coastal management training workshops began at 11 National Estuarine Research Reserves, including South Slough NERR.
 Each reserve identified specific, unmet needs for training related to the estuaries in its region, identified affected audiences and began developing training strategies.

 A guiding principal of the South Slough Reserve is to seek the advice and partnership of others to incorporate their ideas in Reserve projects.
-Partnerships play an important role in the CTP.
-Partners have included:
+Partnerships have included: